 4. Seaside towns

-The beautiful and charming seaside towns of Garden Route are nothing short of South African culture.
-Each with its unique charm, the picturesque towns have famous restaurants, stunning shores, laid-back villages, and sophisticated manors and cottages.
+The beautiful and charming seaside towns of the Garden Route are nothing short of South African culture.
+Each with its own unique charm, the picturesque towns have famous restaurants, stunning shores, laid-back villages, and sophisticated manors and cottages.

 5. Exceptional beaches

 The beaches on the Garden Route are one of the major attractions in the region.
 The extensive white sands and warm waters of the Indian Ocean invite sunbathers, surfers, and swimmers alike.

 There are many beaches to choose from, each covered in rugged beauty and appeal.
 A few of them include Victoria Bay Beach, Noetzie Beach, Wilderness Beach, and Myoli Beach.

 What are the top highlights of the Garden Route?

 Here are some of the most well-known places you will find on the Garden Route:

 The Tsitsikamma sector belongs to the Garden Route National Park and protects an indigenous forest.
 There are a series of breathtaking cliffs and thrilling suspension bridges across the Storm Mouth River.

 The Bloukrans Bridge Bungee Jump, the highest bridge in Africa, is situated a short distance from inland Tsitsikamma.